wendykan/techparent/content/post/2018-10-19-how-i-embrace-being-mom.md

 I reflect back to the labor experience sometimes now, and it made a lot of my everyday things seem unimportant in comparison.

 Or maybe it's more of a "I've fought that difficult fight, and I've suffered enough, so I'm cool with whatever now.
-I have nothing to prove anymore"
+I have nothing to prove anymore."

 I'm happy with my looks - first time in my life I'm happy with my looks.
 Strangely, I'm also finding my weight quite satisfactory.
 I might have another 1-2 pounds to lose to get back to my pre-pregnancy weight, and normally I would care about that 1, maybe 2 pounds, but now I feel that it's good enough for me.